Mediation

 Effective Divorce & Child Custody Mediation in Houston

 Divorce mediation is a means to sit down and discuss with your spouse and a mediator issues relating to a divorce such as spousal maintenance (alimony), conservatorship (child custody), possession and access (visitation), child support, and property division.
-Kay Polk, Attorney at Law can advise and assist you in selecting a Houston divorce mediator as an option if you want to mutually resolve your issues in a sensitive, non-judgmental atmosphere.Finding a Peaceful Resolution
+Kay Polk, Attorney at Law can advise and assist you in selecting a Houston divorce mediator as an option if you want to mutually resolve your issues in a sensitive, non-judgmental atmosphere."Finding a Peaceful Resolution""

 Need help with divorce mediation?
 Contact us today at (713) 234-6260 to schedule a consultation and explore your options.

 Like any legal process, mediation has pros and cons.
-In our experience, the benefits typically far outweigh any disadvantages, but we are prepared to take our clients’ cases to court if this is in their best interests.
+In our experience, the benefits typically far outweigh any disadvantages, but we are prepared to take our clients' matters to court if this is in their best interests.

 Mediation can offer the following benefits: